pexpats logo

 • Employee social security tax at 7.1 % of gross salary starting from 1.1.2024.
 Both 6.5 % for pension contribution and 0.6 % for Sickness Insurance are paid as one social security tax

 On the other hand, an employee’s income tax report is not related to payroll taxes.
 Employee income tax takes into account an individual’s total income (including from other earnings, gifts, or inheritance).
 This also includes any tax relief, discounts, or bonuses they are eligible to claim.
-These, the employer is not responsible to file.
-Thus, employees often file the employee tax return voluntarily, or for example when earning side income that they must report, or for inheritance.

 Now, how about those reasons when you should file an employee tax report?